Reds vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Andres Gimenez and the Cleveland Guardians take the field on Tuesday at Great American Ball Park against Graham Ashcraft, who is projected to start for the Cincinnati Reds.
-First pitch is set for 6:40 PM ET for the first game of a two-game series.
+Andrew Abbott takes the mound for the Cincinnati Reds on Wednesday at Great American Ball Park against Andres Gimenez and the Cleveland Guardians.
+First pitch is at 6:40 PM ET.

-Bookmakers list the Reds as -110 favorites on the moneyline, while giving the underdog Guardians -110 moneyline odds.
-The total for the contest has been listed at 9.5 runs.
+The Reds are -160 moneyline favorites for this matchup with the Guardians (+135).
+The total is 9.5 runs for this contest.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.